nush1729/InstaCaps/README.md

 This project represents original work completed as part of my academic curriculum.
 All external resources, libraries, and references have been properly acknowledged.
 The implementation demonstrates understanding of generative AI concepts and their practical application.

-**Academic Integrity Statement**: This work is my own and has been completed in accordance with the academic integrity policies of my institution.

 ---

 <div align="center">
-<p><strong>🎓 Academic Project - First Generative AI Implementation</strong></p>
 <p>© 2025 - Academic Project </p>
 </div>